koendebruijn/vue-todo-app/README.md

 # vue-todo-app

-A Todo application created using Vue 3 Composition-API and Typescript
+A Todo application created using Vue.js 3 Composition-API and Typescript

 ## Table of content